cosmos-ssi/cosmos/doc/developer/devices.md

 PCI devices generally use the `pci` field of the `device` struct to contain their appropriate `pci_device` struct.
 Non-PCI devices can use this field to hold a pointer to their own custom configuration.

-All devices can use the `deviceData` field of the `device` struct to hold device instance specific configuration such as base ports or queues.
+All devices can use the `device_data` field of the `device` struct to hold device instance specific configuration such as base ports or queues.

-All devices must assign a value to the field `devicetype` from the enum `deviceType`.
+All devices must assign a value to the field `devicetype` from the enum `device_type`.
 Additionally devices which expose an API must assign an API struct to the field `api`.
 Appropriate API structs are in `kernel/devicemgr/deviceapi`

 # Dynamic registration